ESMValGroup/ESMValTool_Tutorial/_episodes/first_example_recipe.md

 - plots

 > ## Inspect the output:
-> Now that you have ran the esmvaltool command for the first time, please locate your output directory.
+> Now that you have run the esmvaltool command for the first time, please locate your output directory.
 > If you’re missing the preproc directory, then your config-user.yml file has the value remove_preproc_dir set to true (this is used to save disk space).
 Please set this value to false and run the recipe again.
 >
 {: .challenge}